 This All Things Considered interview, written by Laura Starecheski, was distributed by NPR.com on January 5, 2014.

 For victims of domestic violence, seeking legal protection can be intimidating.
-St. Joseph's Regional Medical Center in Paterson, N.J., has found a way to make it a little less so.
+St. Joseph's University Medical Center in Paterson, N.J., has found a way to make it a little less so.

 Injured victims being treated at St. Joseph's can navigate the court process from their hospital beds.